Best Home Remedies For Dry Skin: Doctor's Guide

 #8 Glycerine with rose water or lemon juice

-Glycerine rose water
+Glycerine with rose water or lemon juice

 Glycerine is a humectant, which means that it attracts and binds moisture from the air.
 Applying glycerine to your skin will help to keep it hydrated.
 You can use either rose water or lemon juice in this remedy:

-• In a small container, mix together 1/4 teaspoon of glycerine and 1/4 teaspoon rose water.
+• In a small container, mix 1/4 teaspoon of glycerine and 1/4 teaspoon of rose water.
 Add enough rosewater to make a paste that is thin enough to spread easily on your skin (the thicker the mixture is, the harder it will be for you to apply).

 • Make a similar mixture using lemon juice instead of rosewater.